kwonus/Quelle-Obsolete/Clarity-Syntax.md

    - #expand   [corresponds only to the expansion of labelled statements (aka macros)]
    - @expand  [corresponds only to the expansion of labelled statements (aka macros)]
 5. REMOVAL Directives
-   - clear      [corresponds only to clearing values established via PERSISTENCE directives]
+   - clear      [corresponds only to clearing values established via CONTROL directives]
-   - #clear   [corresponds only to clearing values established via PERSISTENCE directives]
+   - #clear   [corresponds only to clearing values established via CONTROL directives]
-   - @clear  [corresponds only to clearing values established via PERSISTENCE directives]
+   - @clear  [corresponds only to clearing values established via CONTROL directives]
    - remove    [corresponds only to the removal of labelled statements (aka macros)]
    - #remove   [corresponds only to the removal of labelled statements (aka macros)]
    - @remove  [corresponds only to the removal of labelled statements (aka macros)]

-Most directives operate at the session level, but PERSISTENCE, STATUS, and REMOVAL directives can be qualified to operate globally for the user across the current and all future sessions.
+Most directives operate at the session level, but CONTROL, STATUS, and REMOVAL directives can be qualified to operate globally for the user across the current and all future sessions.

 The syntax of a Clarity statement always begins with a verb.
 From a linguistic standpoint, all Clarity statements begin with the verb and are they are issued in the imperative.
 After the verb, a Clarity statement can be broken into one or more segments.
 The syntax for each segment is dependent upon the type of directive for the segment.
 And the type of directive is controlled by the verb.
 We will refer to the directive of which a verb is a member as the verb-class.
 For example, find is a member of the SEARCH verb-class.
 All verbs of a verb-class share the same syntax rules.